HomeShop OnlineSpecialsShipping/PoliciesContact UsWholesale Info

 When the weight of pull screw is backed out more than 3/4 turn, the trigger spring is allowed to extend past its normal operating length, and shot to shot weight of pull consistency is lost.

-The use necessary to attain these benefits is quickly accomplished, simply by dry firing the rifle.
-If you lubricate the nose of the striker, the cocking cam, and the back side of the bolts locking lugs occasionally as you dry fire the rifle, you will smooth up more than just the trigger.
-If your rifle is new, or nearly new, I think you will be pleasantly surprised at how much smoother and easier your rifle bolt lift, and overall bolt operation will become.
-How many cycles are necessary, you ask?
-200 is a nice round number that works well.
+These X-Mark Pro series triggers respond well to use.
+All of the pull weights previously listed in this description, were achieved after the addition of a tiny dab of Loctite Moly Paste #51048 to the trigger and sear contact surfaces and then a sufficient amount of dry firing to eliminate any scratchy feel that may exist.
+This process will smooth the trigger pull, it will lighten the trigger pull, and most important of all, it will make the weight of pull more uniform.
+If you occasionally lubricate the nose of the striker, the cocking cam, and the back side of the bolts locking lugs, as you dry fire the rifle, you will smooth up more than just the trigger.
+If your rifle is new, or nearly new, I think you will be pleasantly surprised at how much smoother and easier your rifles bolt lift, and overall bolt operation will become.

 With the simple installation of a spring, plus the break-in process described above, you will have a great hunting rifle trigger.